pulp-bio/biogui/README.md

-# emg-armband-gui
+# GUI for sEMG acquisition
-PyQt GUI for sEMG acquisition with armband
+Modular PySide6 GUI for acquiring and visualizing sEMG data from serial ports.